Skip to content

 env_var: REDIS_PORT

 Each service needs at least an env_var — the environment variable that will hold the allocated port.
+The computed section wires up values that depend on your services — URLs, CORS origins, API endpoints — so your app gets finished environment variables, not just port numbers.

 bash

-outport apply
+outport up

 Output: